bdeckard92/dupUT/01-Class-Content/03-JavaScript-dev/03-Algorithms/02-odd-or-even/README.md

 # Odd or Even

-In this activity you will be writing code to create a function that determines whether a number is odd or even.
+In this activity, you will write code to create a function that determines whether a number is odd or even.

 ## Instructions

-- Open [Unsolved/odd-or-even.js](Unsolved/odd-or-even.js) in your code editor -- **this is the only file you will modify in this activity.**
+- Open [Unsolved/odd-or-even.js](Unsolved/odd-or-even.js) in your code editor; this is the only file you will modify in this activity.

-  - In this file you will be writing code in the body of the `oddOrEven` function to achieve the following:
+  - In this file, you will write code in the body of the `oddOrEven` function to achieve the following:

     - If `num` is evenly divisible by 2, return the string "even".